-On PB Servers, when using video content with more than 2048 x 2048 pixels you might need to alter the texture size in the Configuration > Render Engine.
-Some FX and features like deinterlacing and FluidFrame need to buffer the media file.
+When using video content with more than 2048 x 2048 pixels you might need to alter the texture size in the Configuration > Render Engine.
+Some FX (check their description) and features like Deinterlacing and FluidFrame need to buffer the media file.
 The memory space for that purpose is limited to 2k per default.
 Choosing another texture size will enlarge the buffer for all textures, which increases the used memory space.
 Thus it will consume plenty of graphics card memory.
 Please use the option only if needed.

 A video codec is a compression / decompression method based on a specific algorithm, optimized for different uses.
 Please keep in mind that different codecs have different advantages, depending on the exact nature of the content being used.
 Not all codecs are optimized for synchronized playback.

-An important thing about the AVI, Quicktime and MXF file format is its kind of container format.
+An important thing about the AVI, Quicktime (MOV) and MXF file format is its kind of container format.
 This format may contain different video codecs, it is not clearly determined by its file extension.
 The recommended HAP codec, for example, is used inside a MOV container.
 Another MOV file could be encoded using the ProRes format.
 This one can also be played by Pandoras Box, but uses more performance.
 The File Inspector shows the so called "Frame Type", e.g. HAP or ProRes.

 Pandoras Box uses all available codecs that are currently installed on your Windows system.

-To provide a synchronized playback it is mandatory to encode the Mpg2 files with a constant bit rate (CBR) and as elementary video only!
-That means that the audio information needs to be splitted or discarded.
+To provide a synchronized playback it is mandatory to encode the MPEG2 files with a constant bit rate (CBR) and as elementary video only!
+That means that the audio information needs to be split or discarded.
 Even if the audio level is at 0db, it is still included in the file and will destroy the possibility to play it back synchronized.

 The bit rate itself depends on the content.
 The more pixels each frames has, the higher the bit rate needs to be.
 The more different color information the frame has, the higher the bit rate should be to preserve quality.
-The statement that Christie Digital Systems Germany gives, e.g that a Server may play back 4 HD files smoothly refers to the recommended bit rates seen below.
-If you encode HD files with a higher bit rate you will not be able to play back four files at the same time!
+Statement in our Performance Charts, e.g "a Server may play four HD files smoothly" refers to the recommended bit rates seen below.
+If you encoded HD files with a higher bit rate you would not be able to play back four files at the same time!